-This locomotive look interesting can't wait to see with out the cover and in action.
+This locomotive looks interesting can't wait to see with out the cover and in action.

-'FODEN' one of the best BRITISH lorry companies, shame no more, but with the other best BRITISH lorry compony 'ERF,' that got bought out by MAN, the lorries are still about and working hard, mostly in the fairground community and seen a lot as shunters around the docks, also lovingly restored by enthusiasts, like this 1931 12 speed steam lorry.
+'FODEN' one of the best BRITISH lorry companies, shame no more, but with the other best BRITISH lorry company 'ERF', (that got bought out by MAN) the lorries are still about and working hard, mostly in the fairground community and seen a lot as shunters around the docks, also lovingly restored by enthusiasts, like this 1931 12 speed steam lorry.

 Look at the interior of the cab, well polished.

 With the water tank being there, you would want to be shunted up from the rear...… Oooooo nasty.

 Hello, I recognise that roller, 'hit the music!'
 "A WHOLE LOT OF ROSIE"